BrutuZ/tachibk-converter/README.md

                         When encoding, TACHIBK or PROTO.GZ will additionally recompress the backup file --fork <mihon | sy | j2k>
                         Use backup schema from the following fork.
-Default: Mihon
+Default: Mihon --dump-schemas        Dump protobuf schemas from all supported forks --convert-preferences
+                        Convert preference values into human-readable format.
+                        [EXPERIMENTAL!]
+May not be encoded back into a backup file
 ```

 #